TIRTHANATH20/XENO-CRM/README.md

-# Xeno CRM Assignment — AI-Native Customer Engagement Platform
+# CRM — AI-Native Customer Engagement Platform

 This repository contains the Xeno CRM take-home assignment for the FDE Internship Drive 2026.
 It is organized as a full-stack demo product with a clean frontend, Python backend, multi-agent AI service, and simulated channel delivery service.